Anshul-Sharma01/Blog-SPA-io/Readme.md

 - **Single Page Application (SPA)**: Seamless user experience with dynamic content loading and navigation using React.
 - **Responsive Design**: Optimized for all devices with a mobile-first approach.
 - **Profile Management**: Users can update their profile information, including avatars.
+- **Enhanced Search**: Added searching feature on the basis of title or category
 - **Comments & Likes**: Real-time interaction with the ability to like blogs and leave comments.
 - **Blog Editing & Creation**: Rich-text blog editor with image upload functionality.
 - **Custom Comment Section**: A custom-built comment section for engaging with blog content.
 - **DaisyUI & TailwindCSS**: Modern design with eye-catching elements using DaisyUI and TailwindCSS.
+- **Blog Analytics**: Added features to analyze blog performance, including views, likes, and comments for admin.

 ## Technologies Used